ShamylZakariya/Windchimes/NOTES.md

 # WindChimes

-## Implementation Details
-- While I've written some raycasting ops that should run safely in Unity's Job System (e.g., self-contained and threadsafe), looks like the Job System supports raycasts, so for now we're using built-in Physics.Raycast with a layermask for matching only the wind chime layer.

-## Phase 1
+## ~~Phase 1~~
-### Done
 - Use simple raycasting to walk spread-out parallel rays in short hops, bearing some small mass, to the wind chimes.
 - Let the rays bounce and hit other chimes.
 - Observe collisions between chimes.

-## Phase 2
+## ~~Phase 2~~
 - Generate appropriate loopable bell tones for each chime based on its radius/length/mass and other factors.
 - Trigger bell chime at runtime with intensity, duration, and an appropriate envelope based on the impact kinetics.
     - do we need to generate different tones based on the location of the impact on the bell?
 Or is the bell tone independent of impact site?

 ## Phase 3
 - Use Job System to run these rays in parallel

+---

+## Implementation Details
+- While I've written some raycasting ops that should run safely in Unity's Job System (e.g., self-contained and threadsafe), looks like the Job System supports raycasts, so for now we're using built-in Physics.Raycast with a layermask for matching only the wind chime layer.

+---

+## Known Bugs
+- My tubular bell sounds better (more tubular, more bell-like) in the ToneGeneration scene than in Windchime scene.
+- My chime rigid body joints don't seem to constrain rotation

+---

 ### On Bell Tone Synthesis
 https://www.soundonsound.com/techniques/synthesizing-bells